Local student in line for top STEM award

 A County Tyrone student, who won a prestigious national bursary to develop his STEM skills, has successfully completed work experience with leading global ICT solutions provider Fujitsu.

-Nathan Gormley, along with two other Northern Ireland students, is now in line to receive a CREST Award from the British Science Association in recognition of her achievements.
+Nathan Gormley, along with two other Northern Ireland students, is now in line to receive a CREST Award from the British Science Association in recognition of his achievements.

 Along with colleagues Martina Smichova and Siobhan Silas, Nathan was awarded a ‘Nuffield Research Placement’ from the Nuffield Foundation – an organisation which provides students with the opportunity to shadow professional scientists, engineers and mathematicians.